 Once you have identified what type of sales job you’re looking for, it’s time to find open positions.
 There are a few ways to do this.
 Here’s what we suggest:

-- Leverage your personal network.
-You’ve heard it before, but we’ll say it again: It’s all about who know.
+Leverage your personal network.
+You’ve heard it before, but we’ll say it again: It’s all about who you know.
 Craft a short message letting your personal network know that you’re looking for a job.
-Post it to your social media profiles.
+Post it on your social media profiles.
 You’ll be surprised by how many people are willing to help!

 Step 2: Create Your Story